 Damage prevention is the practice of avoiding underground utilities when digging.
 It begins with a basic rule: call 811 before any digging project.
 More nuanced damage prevention rules govern how best to dig, what tools to use, and how different stakeholders (e.g. the excavator, locator, utility company) interact with one another.

-Stay with Aii this month during our second annual #ModernRootsMarch educational series.
+Stay with Aii this month during our third annual #ModernRootsMarch educational series.
 You may learn to recognize new aspects of the infrastructure around you.
 But most importantly, you can learn how to stay safe and protect others around you as well whenever you interact with the modern roots of American life!